 We worked for a few more minutes in silence.

 “How do I get Diana to notice me?”

-Dad put the wrench he’d been using back in the large, fire-engine red, toolbox he’d rolled over close to the car and grabbed another shop towel to wipe his hands.
+Dad put the wrench he’d been using back in the large fire-engine red toolbox he’d rolled over close to the car and grabbed another shop towel to wipe his hands.
 Using a clean cloth, he closed the hood and then spread it to lean on.
-“Mind the fender.”
-He tossed me one to drape over it, and I leaned forward, too.
+“Mind the fender,” he tossed me one to drape over it, and I leaned forward, too.
 “It needs to be bold.”
-He was quiet for a moment, then straightened and walked over to the deep sink next to the door to inside.
+He was quiet for a moment, straightened and walked over to the deep sink next to the door to inside.
 I followed him.
-He turned on the water and handed me the hand-goop to scrub the grease off our hands.
+He turned on the water and handed me the cleaning-goop we used to scrub the grease off our hands.
 “Nothing crazy, it has to be tasteful.
 Elegant even.
 That’s what will catch a girl’s attention… and maybe even her heart.”

 I scraped the grease from under my fingernails.
 Mom would get on me if I missed that.
 “But what?”

 “I don’t know the girl,” he grinned at me.
 “When the time is right… you’re my son.
 You’ll think of something.”
 He paused, hand on the door to go through the laundry room into the kitchen.
 “Just remember, look at things in the context of what is the right thing to do.
 Don’t cut corners or dodge facing things and people.
 They may not like what you say or do and may disagree with you, but if you do things on the up-and-up, they’ll respect you.”

 “So, don’t act like an embarrassed coward while and after I do it?”